ryanallen/words-of-my-perfect-teacher/README.md

 <details id="53"><summary>Note <sup>53</sup></summary>The expression <i>'du byed kyi sdug sngal</i> which we have translated as <i>"the suffering of everything composite"</i> is explained as follows: <i>rgyu rkyen 'du byed nas sdug sngal 'byung</i>, "<i>when cause and circumstances come together suffering arises</i>."
 It is considered to be the source of the two other basic kinds of suffering and is described as <i>khyab pa</i>, omnipresent or all-pervading, in <a href="#saṃsāra">saṃsāra</a>.
 </details><br>

 Now, some of us might think that things are going quite well for us at the moment, and we do not seem to be suffering much.
 In fact, we are totally immersed in the causes of suffering.
 For our very food and clothing, our homes, the adornments and celebrations that give us pleasure, are all produced with harmful actions.
 As everything we do is just a concoction of [negative actions](#negative-action), it can only lead to suffering.
-As examples, consider tea and [tsampa](#tsampa)*
+As examples, consider tea and [tsampa](#tsampa)<sup>*</sup>

 <sup>* Tea and <i><a href="#tsampa">tsampa</a></i>, finely ground roasted barley, are the two staples throughout Tibet.
 Tibetan tea is churned with milk and butter and consumed frequently during the day. <a href="#tsampa">Tsampa</a> is mixed with it to make an instant food.</sup>